harryreyesnieva/harryreyesnieva.github.io/presentations.md

 **Local**

+1. Guest Lecturer, Health Equity and Informatics, Fall 2020.
+BINF G4011: Acculturation to Medicine and Clinical Informatics, Biomedical Informatics, Columbia University.

-1. Diversity, Culture, and Inclusion Series - LGBTQ Health.
+2. Diversity, Culture, and Inclusion Series - LGBTQ Health.
 2019.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-2. Documentation of Sexual Orientation and Gender Identity in the Electronic Health Record.
+3. Documentation of Sexual Orientation and Gender Identity in the Electronic Health Record.
 2018.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-3. Algorithmic Bias and Health Disparities.
+4. Algorithmic Bias and Health Disparities.
 2017.
 Machine Learning Working Group, Partners HealthCare.

-4. Improving and Leveraging Sexual Orientation and Gender Identity Demographics in Epic.
+5. Improving and Leveraging Sexual Orientation and Gender Identity Demographics in Epic.
 2017.
 Sexual Orientation and Gender Identity Working Group, Partners HealthCare.

-5. Designing and Building Clinical Research Databases.
+6. Designing and Building Clinical Research Databases.
 2014.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-6. Data Management and Manipulation using Microsoft Access.
+7. Data Management and Manipulation using Microsoft Access.
 2014.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-7. The LGBTQ Data Collection Gap: Sexual Orientation and Gender Identity in the EHR.
+8. The LGBTQ Data Collection Gap: Sexual Orientation and Gender Identity in the EHR.
 2014.
 LGBTQ and Allies Employee Resource Group, Brigham Health.

-8. How Busy Clinicians Can Improve Care and Pursue Scholarship.
+9. How Busy Clinicians Can Improve Care and Pursue Scholarship.
 2013.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital, Faculty Retreat.

 **Regional**
 1. Identifying and Understanding Malpractice-Prone Diagnostic Pitfalls.
 2016.
 Risk Management Foundation of the Harvard Medical Institutions Incorporated (RMF), CRICO Research Day.
 Boston, MA